farzadrastegar/setup-hadoop/README.md

          $ yum install sshpass
          $ ./add-cluster-hostnames.bash <usernames> <ip-addresses> <desired-hostnames>

    \<usernames\>, \<ip-addresses\>, and \<desired-hostnames\> represent three file names containing the root username, IP address of hadoop cluster nodes, and desired hostnames respectively.
 Each username, IP address, or hostname resides in a separate line.
+Note: desired hostnames are the same hostnames used earlier.

    3.2.2.
 Reboot all nodes.